Lostprophets: Liberation Transmission (2005–2007)

 On 19 June 2005, founding member Mike Chiplin left the group to pursue other musical opportunities.
 Since then, he joined another band called The Unsung, and played with Accident Music until their split in 2011, which also featured Chris Morgan of Midasuno and former Funeral for a Friend guitarist Darran Smith.
 He has also opened up his own practice-studio for young people to start bands.

 The remaining members began working on material for the next album.
 Due to the lengthy gap between The Fake Sound of Progress and Start Something, and the backlash that grew against the band because of it, the remaining band members stated in various interviews that they wanted to release their third album in early 2006.
 As with Start Something, the band wrote and recorded demo tracks for the album (with Ian Watkins playing the drums) in a UK recording studio before completing the album in America.
 Liberation Transmission was recorded in Hawaii, and saw the band work with Bob Rock.
 Drummer Josh Freese (of the Vandals and A Perfect Circle) recorded ten out of the twelve drum tracks for this album (Ilan Rubin recorded "Everybody's Screaming!!!" and "For All These Times Son, for All These Times").

 The band returned to their roots, playing a series of small venues across South Wales.
 They also headlined Give It a Name, a two-day event with My Chemical Romance.
 These shows featured the first live appearance of then-17-year-old Ilan Rubin on drums and the live premiere of songs "Rooftops (A Liberation Broadcast)", "A Town Called Hypocrisy" and "The New Transmission".
 The album itself was released on 26 June 2006 (27 June in the US), and became the first Lostprophets album to reach number one on the UK Albums Chart.
-The album saw the band adopt a more contemporary sound with far less emphasis on screaming than previous releases (exceptions being songs "Everyday Combat" and "For All These Times Son, for All These Times").

 Lostprophets began a full-fledged UK tour on 3 July 2006.
 As with their warm-up gigs prior to the album's release, the band selected South Wales-based support bands for this tour.
 The band followed this with another UK tour in November, and then followed their UK dates with a European tour in France, Germany, and several other countries.
 The main support for this was the Blackout.
 They returned to the UK for an Arena tour in April 2007, from 18 April to 22nd.
 The scheduled venues were: Glasgow (SECC); Manchester (MEN Arena); Birmingham (NIA) & London (Wembley Arena).
 Lostprophets also played at the Full Ponty festival in Wales on 26 May 2007.
 The support acts included Paramore and the Blackout.
 The album has sold over 625,000 copies worldwide.